The Kurowski-Crofskey Family

 Martin soon found “a mass of human remains.”
 He identified John Gabriel's crumpled skeleton by his boots and the few rags still clinging to his bones, and then found Jeremiah.
 The search party dug graves for the five dead, and left funereal words and a cross made from the wreck of the czarewich.
 They were later interred at the Arawata Cemetery but it is not clear exactly where, and doubtful whether they had headstones.
 Only one of the Yells is mentioned in that cemetery's records, and that entry is incorrect.21

 Reports on the early Polish settlers often comment about their struggle to communicate with other settlers because of their lack of English.
 What was a Polish man doing with the rest of the English-speaking prospectors?
 How had he found out about the trip?
-Could it be that the tutor back in Prussian-occupied Poland had taught some English?

 A “perfectly destitute” widow Yell and four surviving children left Martin’s Bay on the next ship to Port Chalmers, Dunedin.
 It is not clear when Franciszka and her children left, but she did so knowing that she had no way of repaying the family's debt to the store.
 Jackson's Bay’s resident agent, Duncan Macfarlane, must have been aware of that fact because he wrote in a report on the accident that he had “to render the family some little assistance.”
 22

 According to Florinda Lambert (née Voitre), who documented early Polish history in the Inglewood area, Franciszka arrived in New Plymouth on Thursday 19 December 1878 aboard the colonial steamship stella with a contingent of nearly 100 people from Jackson's Bay and Hokitika.
 (See the Voitrekovsky family story on this page for more on Florinda's ancestors.)

 Two local newspapers ran stories on Franciszka’s arrival in New Plymouth.